GRB 161219B-SN 2016jca: a powerful stellar collapse: Observations, data reduction and results

-We have constructed optical-to-X-ray spectral energy distributions at 0.62 and 2 days (corresponding to the first epoch at which $BVRI$ photometry was reported and to the epoch of our first VLT spectrum) and reported them in Supplementary Figure 4.
-These show that the optical broad-band spectrum has a significantly flatter slope than the X-ray spectrum and suggests that a cooling frequency, $\nu_c$ \cite{Sari98} is between the optical and X-ray bands at these two epochs, and probably in the UV range covered by UVOT.
-If the X-rays are produced by synchrotron radiation this implies that the electron energy distribution must have a slope $p = 2 \times \beta_X = 1.72$, from which we derive in turn a synchrotron optical spectral index $\beta_{\rm opt} = (p - 1)/ 2 = 0.36$, in agreement with the measured one, $F_{\rm opt} \propto \nu^{-0.4 \pm 0.1}$.
+The afterglow contribution was estimated as follows.
+We first constructed optical-to-X-ray spectral energy distributions (SEDs) at 0.62 and 2 rest-frame days.
+This corresponds to the first epoch that $BVRI$ photometry was reported and to the epoch of our first VLT/FORS spectrum, respectively.
+The SEDs are plotted in Figure \ref{fig:SED}.
+The data are corrected for Galactic extinction, and in the X-ray band also for intrinsic extinction.
+At these early epochs, the host-galaxy contribution is negligible.
+The SEDs and the spectral indices estimated above in the individual domains ($\beta_{\rm opt} \approx 0.35$, $\beta_{\rm X} = 0.83 \pm 0.06$) show that the optical broad-band spectrum has a significantly flatter slope than the X-ray spectrum and suggests that a cooling frequency, $\nu_c$ \citep{Sari98}, is between the optical and X-ray bands at these two epochs ($\sim 10^{15}$\,Hz).
+If the X-rays are produced by synchrotron radiation, this implies that the electron energy distribution, $dN/d\gamma \propto \gamma^{-p}$, must have a slope $p = 2 \times \beta_{\rm X} = 1.66 \pm 0.12$ \citep{Sari98,Zhang04}.
+This corresponds to an optical spectral index $\beta_{\rm opt} = (p - 1)/2 = 0.36$, in agreement with the spectral slope measured in the $BVRI$ wavelength range.